CHR. Did you meet with no other assault as you came?

 And as in other fairs of less moment,

-there are the several rows and streets, under their proper names, where such and
+there are the several rows and streets, under their proper names,

 such wares are vended; so here likewise